TL;DR

 What is Claude Code?

 Claude Code is Anthropic's terminal-based agentic coding tool.
 It runs locally in your terminal, reads your codebase, writes and edits files, executes shell commands, and manages git operations.
-Powered by Claude's 200K context window, it can understand entire codebases and make coordinated changes across many files.
+Powered by Claude's 1M token context window, it can understand entire codebases and make coordinated changes across many files.

 What is Codex?